 This year represents a conditional challenge for certified coin collectors.
-PCGS has yet to certify a perfect MS70 graded coin, although NGC has awarded the highest grade to some coins.
-The collector versions graded PCGS PR70DCAM or NGC PF 70 Ultra Cameo have some of the lowest populations for a Proof Silver Eagle.
+Only a small number of bullion coins have received the perfect MS70 grade form PCGS or NGC.
+Also, the collector versions graded PCGS PR70DCAM or NGC PF 70 Ultra Cameo have some of the lowest populations for a Proof Silver Eagle.

 During 1987, the overall average price of silver was $7.01 per ounce.

 1987 Silver Eagle Mintages

 Bullion Mintage: 11,442,335

 Designers: Adolph A. Weinman (obverse), John Mercanti (reverse)